WMP Excellence Awards – Categories

 Individuals will be judged on their personal skills, how they add value to policing their communities through listening, recording and solving community issues and how the force benefits from the high-quality community intelligence they bring.

-Police Staff of the Year
+Police Staff Member of the Year

 For those who have exemplified our values of courage, compassion, integrity and professionalism going above and beyond what’s expected to make a significant contribution to policing.